-Sometimes you need to start your analysis from the end
+Sometimes you need to start your problem solving analysis from the end

 Many a time though we need to start our analysis from the end event and work backwards to the beginning event.